Derek Chauvin’s attorney asks for continuance and change of venue in George Floyd case

 A Minneapolis official told The Washington Post on Friday that the city was concerned about the timing.
 The official, who was not authorized to speak publicly, said the city consulted with Hennepin County Chief District Court Judge Toddrick S. Barnette, who told the city it could proceed.
 Barnette has not responded to a request for comment.

+Chauvin, the White police officer filmed with his knee on Floyd’s neck for more than nine minutes during a police investigation on May 25, is facing charges of second- and third-degree murder and second-degree manslaughter in the Black man’s death.
+Three other officers charged in the case -- J. Alexander Kueng, Thomas K. Lane and Tou Thao -- are set to be tried separately in August.

+Attorneys for all four officers have repeatedly called for the trial to be moved out of Hennepin County, arguing it is not possible to seat a fair jury in Minneapolis because of the extensive news coverage and intense emotions over Floyd’s death and policing.

-Seven jurors have been seated in the case — a faster pace than expected as the court seeks 12 jurors and up to four alternates.
-Tamburino said Cahill had several options — including recalling the seven jurors who have been selected to allow attorneys to ask about their exposure to the settlement.
+But seven jurors have been seated in Chauvin’s case — a faster pace than expected as the court seeks 12 jurors and up to four alternates.
 Potential jurors have been asked to avoid the news since they were summoned in the case in late December, and Cahill often begins their questioning by asking whether they have “accidentally” been exposed to any headlines and what they recall of that news.

 Some observers have said it is possible that Cahill could scrap jury selection and start over.